adap/flower/doc/source/explanation-flower-architecture.rst

    All SuperNodes participate in the training round.

-However, in ``run 2``, only the first and third SuperNodes are selected and will participate in the training:
+However, in ``run 2``, only the first and third SuperNodes are selected to participate in the training:

 .. figure:: ./_static/flower-architecture-multi-run-2.svg
    :align: center